jeremybrachle/UserAPI/README.md

 # UserAPI
 This is our python flask API for connecting to our sqlite user database.
 It was built using pycharm and uses python 3 anaconda

-# How to run:
+## How to run:
-Either load this app up into pycharm or run via the command line: <br>
+Either load this app into a python IDE, such as pycharm, or run this command via the command line (must have python 3 installed): <br>

-python3 dbConnection.py
+`python3 dbConnection.py`